Draya Michele Pops Her Booty In Flirty New Instagram Selfie

-Draya Michele shared another selfie to her Instagram feed today and she struck a flirty pose for the camera.
-She popped her booty and gave a sultry pout, and her tight ensemble flattered her figure.
+Draya Michele shared another selfie to her Instagram feed today where she struck a flirty pose for the camera.
+She popped her booty and offered a sultry pout, and her tight ensemble flattered her figure.

 She took the photo in what looked like a public restroom.
 She rested her elbow on the white wall and held her silver phone as she gazed at her reflection.
 She also ruffled her locks with her other hand, and she wore her hair down in front of her shoulders.
-The dark locks contrasted against her light top and she flipped it over her head for a voluminous look.
+The dark locks contrasted against her light top, and she flipped her hair over her head for a voluminous look.

 Draya’s outfit included a cream crop tank or sports bra and white shorts.
 The shorts had a high, loose waistline and a high cut with the hem folded over.
-And although her bag helped to partially censor her curves, her booty was on show.
+Although her bag helped to partially censor her curves, her booty was on show.
 Moreover, the shorts had small rip accents on the front and a matching belt.
 She accessorized with a hot pink shoulder bag from Chanel, and the straps incorporated gold chain accents.

-The room that she was in had white and green walls with bright pinkish doors that matched her bag.
-Beside Draya were soap and paper towel dispensers mounted on the wall and the tiled floor was red and green.
+The room that she was in had white and green walls with bright magenta doors that matched her bag.
+Beside Draya were soap and paper towel dispensers mounted on the wall, and the tiled floor was red and green.

-There was plenty of bright lighting in the room that gave Draya’s skin a healthy glow.
+There was plenty of bright lighting in the room that gave her skin a healthy glow.

 The update has received over 129,400 likes since it was shared six hours ago, and her followers packed the comments section with their compliments.